heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 client must send a request to the server.
 The request contains the following
 information:

-- The HTTP method
+- The HTTP method.
-- The URL of the resource
+- The URL of the resource.
-- The supported HTTP version
+- The supported HTTP version.
-- Some HTTP headers
+- Some HTTP headers.
-- The HTTP body (optional)
+- The HTTP body (optional).
-- The query parameters (optional)
+- The query parameters (optional).
-- The cookies (optional)
+- The cookies (optional).
-- The content type (optional)
+- The content type (optional).

 The server processes the request and sends a response to the client.
 The response contains the following information:

-- The HTTP version
+- The HTTP version.
-- The HTTP status code
+- The HTTP status code.
-- The HTTP headers
+- The HTTP headers.
-- The HTTP body (optional)
+- The HTTP body (optional).
-- The cookies (optional)
+- The cookies (optional).
-- The content type (optional)
+- The content type (optional).
-- The content length (in HTTP/1.1)
+- The content length (in HTTP/1.1).
-- The content encoding (optional)
+- The content encoding (optional).

 You will learn more in details about these elements in the next sections but it is important to understand the structure of a HTTP request and response.